VanTheMan/pyflow/README.md

 Another problem is that not all code can be pickled.
 You might run into an issue where you cannot use it.

+Optional: Use init script to install all the requirements and then run the function This means you can reuse a container for multiple runs, but will you have access to all the repos...tbd.
+But the run will not be reproducible because the container will be updated with the latest packages.